jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-05-10

+Started with a devops challenge, I am using literate programming for it and I am absolutely loving it.
+I am going in blind.
+Lets see if I can do this.

+# 2022-05-09

+Looked into noweb.

+Occupied with personal stuff.

 # 2022-05-08
 I came across noweb for org-mode and I have fallen in love with it.
 It allows me to write seperate chunks of code and include in other chunks.
 I can start writing literate programs now.